-- The estimate for a population mean is the sample mean, \bar{x} . - Let's now turn to the key question of reporting uncertainty in the estimate.
-In other words, - How accurate is our estimate? - We are interested in how accurate our statistic \bar{x} is as an estimate of the unknown parameter μ . - Accuracy is a combination of two things: - No bias - Precision - We avoid bias if we use random sampling.
-We have bias if our samples systematically do not include a part of the population. - o If you choose convenience samples, you will systematically over-estimate or under-estimate the true value. - Precision relates to the variability of the sampling distribution, and the Standard Error (SE) is used to quantify precision. - As the SE gets smaller, the sample means will tend to be closer to the population mean
+- The estimate for a population mean is the sample mean, \bar{x} . - Let's now turn to the key question of reporting uncertainty in the estimate: - How accurate is our estimate? - In other words, how accurate is our statistic \bar{x} as an estimate of the unknown parameter μ ? - Accuracy is a combination of two things: - No bias - Precision - We avoid bias if we use random sampling.
+We have bias if our samples systematically do not include a part of the population. - If you choose convenience samples, you will systematically over-estimate or under-estimate the true value. - Precision relates to the variability of the sampling distribution, and the Standard Error (SE) is used to quantify precision. - As the SE gets smaller, the sample means will tend to be closer to the population mean